Ownfos/cpp-tips/README.md

 //     A symbol declared in one translation unit is visible to other translation units.
 //     An external variable has same value in every translation unit.
 //     Think of it as having one instance per program.
+//     Symbols with external linkage should obey ODR (One Definition Rule).
 //
 // Internal linkage:
 //     A symbol is visible only to the translation unit where it was declared.